Madinanachan/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+Reviewing code is important for brevity and for stream-lined file sizes.
+Coding done uniformly and with annotations is important for communication amongst developers, and small file sizes are needed for speed.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

-Answer both of these questions (baseline ~5 sentences) here in text.
+Containers like Docker help rid us of several cross-platform issues that may arrise and ensures easy work while using dev / staging / production servers.
+This speeds up development and provides application encapsulation.

 ### Part 8 - Turn it in!